 Also, I am proclaiming that wrapping paper rolls be designated as holiday decor even if it isn’t on a present.
 I mean – those rolls are essentially out all season long (at my house anyway) so why not put them into multiple use?

 And yes, those are real, live wrapped presents.
 Like actual gifts – not just boxes I wrapped up.
 I’m on top of my gift-giving game. #winning Fantastic and unique gift ideas are HERE!

-I think it would be really fun to fill these up with gifts for people who you get more than one present for or for couples.
+I think it would be really fun to fill these up with gifts for people who you gift more than one present or for couples.
 If it’s not for a kid, you could leave the handles off and then the person has a handy little crate to use as part of their gift too.